lostandfound.io

 I’m Emily Carter.
 I found a small blue zip-case with travel adapters on the Juneau waterfront, near the ferry terminal, at 8:15 PM last Friday.
 A couple of travelers rushed by as I was turning to head home, and I spotted the pouch sitting on a bench, barely tucked under a poster.
 I picked it up and tucked it in my jacket, thinking the owner would be grateful to have it back.
 It’s a simple, practical thing, and I’d be glad to see it go back to its owner; please claim these on the site if they’re yours.

-Juneau waterfront, near the ferry terminal 19 days ago
+Juneau waterfront, near the ferry terminal about 1 month ago

 found N